sumowll/BD4H-Bootcamp/web/environment.md

 In order to get lasted sample source code, scripts for environment setup, you will need to install Git, a version control software.

 ## Windows
 Download and install Git from [https://git-scm.com/download/win](https://git-scm.com/download/win).
-Please make sure you are install this `Git for Windows`, not something like `Github for Windows` because you will rely heavily on `Git Bash` terminal.
+Please make sure you are installing this `Git for Windows`, not  `Github for Windows` because you will rely heavily on `Git Bash` terminal.

 ## Mac
 We highly recommend you install Git through Home brew.
 To do so, please